-The South Bay’s official start to the holiday season — the mayor flips the switch to light the Manhattan Beach Pier at 7 PM, while downtown shops, restaurants, and carolers fill the streets for a single combined evening.
+The South Bay’s official start to the holiday season — the mayor flips the switch to light the Manhattan Beach Pier in the evening, while downtown shops, restaurants, and carolers fill the streets for a single combined evening.

 The city also runs a community tree-decorating session a few days before, when residents help string lights on the living trees along the pier in preparation for the lighting.
 Both events are free.
 For families along the Strand and through the rest of the South Bay, this is the night the season starts.